Mannar District: Mannar Harbour

 Mannar has an ancient port which needs to be expanded into a large harbour like Rameshwaram Harbour.
 The present 'Sethusamudram Project' by the Indian Government will bring 90% of the shipping traffic very near to the Mannar Harbour.

 The strategic advantages derive from obtaining a navigable sea route close to the coast, with a reduction in travel distance of more than 350 nautical miles (650 km) (for larger ships).
 The project is expected to provide a boost to the economic and industrial development of coastal Tamil Nadu.
 The project will be of particular significance to Jaffna, Kankesanthurai, Mannar, Point Pedro and Tuticorin harbour.
 Tuticurin has the potential to transform itself into a nodal port.
 The Tamil Nadu Government has announced its proposal to develop 13 minor ports, including Ennore, Cuddalore, Nagapattinam, Thondi, Valinokam, Kolachel and Kanyakumari.

 Development of the canal and ports is also expected to provide increased maritime security for Tamil Nadu and Sri Lanka.

 All the other harbours of Sri Lanka will get bypassed by the ships and Indian harbours will be servicing the shipping traffic.
 As such a hundred million dollar project needs to be started to build a modern harbour in Mannar to compete.
 The location of such a harbour can be on the northern side and southern side of Mannar as both the sides can cater for deep sea vessels.

-The project has been criticized by some environmentalists.
+The project has been criticised by some environmentalists.